 Early Assist is a confidential online platform that provides the RRC Polytech community, including faculty, staff and students, an opportunity to identify students who may be struggling personally (non-academic), so that staff can offer them appropriate support and services at an early stage.
 Learn more about the platform.

 MindBeacon is customized digital therapy, guided by a mental health professional.
 Using Cognitive Behavioural Therapy, MindBeacon can empower you to deal with life’s challenges.
-With guidance from a registered therapist, you’ll develop strong coping skills and techniques.
-Now available for free for Red River College Polytechnic students, MindBeacon can help with mood, anxiety, attention, and insomnia.
+You’ll develop strong coping skills and techniques with guidance from a registered therapist.
+Now available for free (with a referral) for Red River College Polytechnic students, MindBeacon can help with mood, anxiety, attention, and insomnia.

-Visit any of the following around campus and get started today:
+Visit any of the following around campus to request a referral:

 Students registered in the Health and Dental Plan have insurance coverage for counselling or therapy with a psychologist or social worker, as well as massage from a registered massage therapist.

 Psychologists can help with a wide variety of mental health difficulties, including anxiety, panic, depression, and attention problems.
-You can find a psychologist here.
+You can find a psychologist in the MPS Psychologist Directory.